 Cryptocurrency is purely digital, with changing values and high privacy and security.

 How Cryptocurrency Works

-One Bitcoin today is worth about $7,400 in US dollars; if you were to purchase a good or service for $925 it would cost roughly 1/8th of a bitcoin.
+One Bitcoin today is worth about $7,400 in US dollars.
+If you were to purchase a good or service for $925 it would cost roughly 1/8th of a bitcoin.

-Bitcoin peaked in late 2017, when 1 worth $20,000, but since then it has dropped in value.
-They can be very lucrative but also very financially dangerous–much like any stock.
+Bitcoin peaked in late 2017, when one was worth $20,000, but it has since dropped in value.
+They can be very lucrative but also very financially dangerous, much like any stock.

 Why Cryptocurrency Is Popular

 Advocates of cryptocurrency often give a number of reasons that they prefer it to the more traditional forms of hard currency.
 Some of the addressed reasons for its popularity include: